shubhamghadi123/Motion-Detection-and-Bluetooth-Control-Lights-using-Arduino/README.md

 * Open Arduino IDE and paste the code from arduino.txt or open arduino.ino file.
 * Then Verify and Import code to your Arduino.

 (If code is not importing to your Arduino then remove RX and TX jumper wires and try again.)

+* When PIR Sensor detects any motion then the light will turn on for 5 seconds.

+(You can increase time from arduino code.
+Just change "delay(5000)" to any seconds you want.)
+[1s=1000]

 ## Steps for Android Studio Project
 * Download 'ArduinoLightsController' folder into your PC.